samples-swap/swapansblog/.history/_posts/2019-09-24-openshift-4-Codeready-Containers_20200809104732.md

 ### Get Codeready containers and pull secret

-***This requires a free Redhat account, sign up for one if you don't already have one.
+***This requies a free Redhat account, signup for one if you dont already have one.
 *** Make sure you copy the pull secret as well.
 [Codeready Containers](https://cloud.redhat.com/openshift/install/crc/installer-provisioned?intcmp=7013a000002CtetAAC)